Main stories

 The market for English apples

-The price of English apples is likely to rise in the coming months following the unusually cold and wet conditions during late spring and early summer, as reported by the Sunday telegraph (16/09/2012).
+The price of English apples is likely to rise in the coming months following the unusually cold and wet conditions during late spring and early summer, as reported by the Sunday Telegraph.
 Conditions continued to deteriorate following heavy rainfall in late August.
-The result is that yields are some 20% down on previous years for many English varieties.
+The result was that yields were some 20% down on previous years for many English varieties.
 The impact has not been even, with the hardest hit apples growers suffering a 90% reduction in crops compared with average crop sizes.
 Some supermarkets have already raised the price of apples to around £1 per pound (lb) and many are switching to lower priced imports.
 Manufacturers of tarts and pastries are likely to pass on the rising cost of apple fillings, although the current recession may act as a constraint on the extent to which this will happen.
-(Adapted from The Sunday Telegraph).

 1. Using demand and supply analysis, explain how the poor weather conditions are likely to affect the market for English apples.
 (4)